sohamvg/IITbazaar/README.md

 # IITbazaar
 A web portal to buy and sell items in the campus made using django ( it is hosted on heroku at http://iit-bazaar.herokuapp.com/ ).
 Check at 13th March for complete experience.
+# Main Features
+*Login/Signup using your username and password.
+A User profile is created when you sign up.
+You can view items without logging in but you must be logged in to buy.
+*Search bar for products and categories
+*Shopping cart : add items to shopping cart to buy.
+You can also edit(add/delete) your shopping cart.
+After this, you checkout and proceed to buy items in your shopping cart.
+*A unique transaction id is also generated for your purchases.
+*Admin can see records of all users, products, sellers, order history etc.
+*Security measures : Your password can't be too common or have less than 8 letters, unique transaction id, use of csrf token in forms
 # To install dependencies
 * django and python 3.6+ should be installed.
 ```